sopra-fs23-group-4/sopra-fs23-group-04-server/README.md

 # SoPra Group 04 FS23 - STADT LAND **+**

 Welcome to Stadt Land Plus!
 This project is the result of our Software Lab class at the University of Zurich, where we were tasked with the challenge of developing a software application.
 We decided to create a game, taking inspiration from the classic Swiss game, Stadt Land Fluss, also known as 'Categories' in English.
+This is the repository of the back-end part of our implementation, you will find the front-end part [here](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/).

 ## Introduction
 Embark on a thrilling journey with Stadt Land Plus, a captivating multiplayer word game!
 By brainstorming words within chosen categories and a surprise random letter, players are immersed in a realm of fast-paced learning and fun.
 The unique twist?
 A democratic voting system that brings a dash of unpredictability while guaranteeing fairness in validating answers.
 Get ready to ignite your mind!